sanuwaofficial/AQUABOT-MD/README.md

 ## Thanks To
 - [sanjuwa](https://github.com/sanjuwa22/) for help
-- [Mr bosa](https://github.com/adiwajshing/Baileys)  for all the helps 🤝
+- [Mr bosa](https://github.com/adiwajshing/Baileys) thank for all the helps 🤝